Table Of Contents

 Unlike the transient

-pressedproperty from ButtonBehavior (which is True only during active touch), theactiveproperty maintains persistent state:active=True: Button is in “on” state (persists after release)
+pressedproperty from ButtonBehavior (which is True only during active touch), theactivatedproperty maintains persistent state:activated=True: Button is in “on” state (persists after release)

 The

-activeproperty can be set programmatically or toggled by user interaction.
-Whenallow_no_selectionis False, attempts to deactivate the last active button in a group will be silently rejected.Group Behavior¶
+activatedproperty can be set programmatically or toggled by user interaction.
+Whenallow_no_selectionis False, attempts to deactivate the last active button in a group are rejected: programmatic attempts log a warning, while touch interactions are silently blocked.Group Behavior¶

 When buttons share a